 EN starts as poorly defined red painful lumps.
 They feel like firm, smooth, raised lumps, 2 to 6 cm in diameter on the skin and are often very tender.
-They most typically appear on the shins and around the ankles.
-As the lump begins to fade, it looks more like a bruise, turning blue and then yellowish in white skin.
+They most typically appear on the shins and around the ankles, however less commonly on the arms, thigh and neck.
+As the lump begins to fade, it looks more like a bruise.
 The lumps usually clear over a period of 3-6 weeks without scarring.